• Skip to main content

 • Milk - Combined with the breadcrumbs, milk gives you tender meatballs.

-• Salt and Pepper - Enhances the flavor of all ingredients, do not skip!
+• Salt and Pepper - Flavors all ingredients, do not skip!

 For the Subs

-• Marinara Sauce - A jar of store-bought marinara is fine, a basic homemade tomato sauce would be great too!
+• Marinara Sauce - A jar of store-bought marinara is fine, but any basic homemade tomato sauce would be great too!
+You can use this Spaghetti and Meatballs recipe for a simple marinara sauce.

 • Hoagie Buns - A good hearty hoagie bun is needed to hold all those saucy meatballs!

-• Cheese - You want a melty white cheese like provolone or mozzarella.
+• Cheese - You want a melty white cheese like provolone, mozzarella, or even white cheddar.
 Slices or shredding your own is fine!

 Step-By-Step Instructions

 Step 1 - Caramelize the onion.
-In a large pan over medium low heat, add olive oil and lightly saute the onion until golden brown, bringing out its natural sugars and flavors.
+In a large pan over medium low heat, add olive oil and lightly saute the onion until golden.
+This brings out its natural sugars and flavors.
 About 20 minutes.

-Meatballs ingredients ready to be mixed in a bowl
+Meatballs ingredients in a bowl ready to be mixed next to a small bowl of egg shells.

-Step 5 - Bake the browned meatballs in the oven for 10 to 20 minutes, depending on size to finish cooking them through.
-Cut one open to make sure it's done.
+Step 5 - Bake the browned meatballs in the oven for 10 to 20 minutes to finish cooking them through.
+Cut one open to check that it's done.

 Step 7 - Assemble the subs on hoagie buns and top with cheese.
 Bake on a clean sheet pan at 400° until toasty and cheese is bubbly, about 10 minutes.